rainstrom/CNN_study_book/README.md

-# CNNS
+# About This Book

-This book will introduce many cnn structure for computer vision.
+This book will introduce many cnn structures for computer vision.